UnityTech/GamesTestAutomationExample/README.md

 - More examples
 - Other methods of testing
 - Explain what one can do with this project
-- Cloud based testing (testdroid) example
+- Cloud based testing example
+- Python version of test scripts